 The house was featured in the 1954 Architectural Record (b/w photos above).
 Sold to Paul and Maxine Linney in 1970.
 Addition in 1975.
 Sold in 1976 to John and Penelope Sanders.
 Sold in 1982 to Joanna Johnson.
 Master bedroom addition in 1988 designed by Meg McLaurin.
 Also on the property are the ruins of the Bloomsbury Park Pavilion, a 20's park destroyed in the 50's (bottom photo).

-1954 - The Dr. George W. Poland House, originally located at 3129 Arrow Road, Raleigh, above Crabtree Valley (black and white photo).
+1954 - The George W. Poland House, originally located at 3129 Arrow Road, Raleigh, above Crabtree Valley (black and white photo).
 Over the years, the house became surrounded by commercial buildings and Crabtree Valley Mall.
 Built by Frank Walser.
 After his death in 2001, Poland's family donated the house to Preservation North Carolina.
 PNC put it on the market and imposed a buyer requirement to move the house to a suitable lot.
-Buyer Don DeFeo moved it to his 23 acres at 502 John Jones Road in Bahama, NC in 2002.
+Buyer Don DeFeo moved it to 23 acres at 502 John Jones Road in Bahama NC in 2002.
 The move and simultaneous downstairs addition was designed by architect Ellen Cassilly.
 Walser's son Bern was involved in the move.
-Now a rental.
-Photo of lower level by Sally Greene.
+For sale in 2014.
+NCMH toured it in 2014.

 2012 rendering by David Hill from an original site plan showing Lots 18, 19, and half of 20, Ridgewood Addition, Raleigh.
 That locates to 3437 Churchill Road, which was owned in 1954 by MB and Elsie Mizelle.
 As shown from the bottom photo, they clearly went in another direction.